airbnb/chronon/docs/source/getting_started/Tutorial.md

 )
 ```

 See the whole code file here: [purchases GroupBy](https://github.com/airbnb/chronon/blob/master/api/py/test/sample/group_bys/quickstart/purchases.py).
-This is also in your `chronon` directory downloaded by `init.sh`.
+This is also in your docker image.
 We'll be running computation for it and the other GroupBys in [Step 3 - Backfilling Data](#step-3---backfilling-data).

 **Feature set 2: Returns data features**